PhD Guidelines

 Proposal Basics

-+ bibliography, timeline, and (as needed) documentation plan, budget, & GREB
++ (if necessary) samples/prototypes of RC/portfolio elements, documentation plan, budget, & GREB

-Following the Qualifying Exam (that is, by January of Year 2), the student turns their attention to the thesis/project proposal.
-Examples are available from the Cultural Studies office.
-The format of this document may vary, and is determined in consultation with the supervisor and/or committee, but the proposal should articulate the specific contribution or intervention the student is prepared to make to established or ongoing work in the field(s).
-The general expectation is for a document of 30-40 pages (accompanied by a bibliography which need not be annotated) that makes clear the theoretical, methodological, and substantive elements and structure of the thesis/project.
+Following the Qualifying Exam, the student turns their attention to the thesis/project proposal.
+In development if not necessarily in form, the proposal should update and elaborate the elements of Form X (Research Questions, Methodology, Theory, Materials, Format).
+The proposal should articulate the specific contribution or intervention the student is prepared to make to established or ongoing work in the field(s); that said, it is understood that the argument and chapter outline may shift depending on research findings.
 Students may include material from their QE exam in their thesis/project proposal as appropriate.

 Students whose work will involve community collaborators must show that they have identified and communicated with appropriate participants, and they must justify their choice of participants given the theoretical, political, methodological, and practical contexts of their thesis or project.
 Research Creation students will describe how they conceive the relationship between the project and the written component.
 In consultation with the supervisory committee, a Research Creation dissertation proposal may integrate artistic production.
 If it does, the ratio between production and the written component will be discussed and determined by the committee and the length of the written component will be adjusted accordingly: that is, the production component is not to be considered over and above the written component.
 Students planning a Portfolio PhD will explain the rationale for this format.